Making Change Happen

 To bolster the success of this new system, NVLSP also worked to ensure that veterans could secure representation on appeal from other advocates.
 NVLSP has been in the forefront of creating a national safety net for veterans who had been unable to obtain an advocate.

-We partner alongside the Military Order of the Purple Heart, Vietnam Veterans of America, and the Military Officers Association of America to ensure that their VA-accredited representatives are up to date on the law and trained with the latest advocacy techniques.
+We partner alongside the Vietnam Veterans of America, and the Military Officers Association of America to ensure that their VA-accredited representatives are up to date on the law and trained with the latest advocacy techniques.

 We continue to see progress through ongoing recruitment, training, and publishing of advocacy materials for thousands of volunteer attorneys and lay advocates who represent veterans – free of charge - before the Courts, the VA, and military discharge review boards.